-The Elementary Subject Matter Program allows candidates to complete course work in a state approved program that provides the requisite knowledge and skills to teach in a multiple subject classroom.
+The Elementary Subject Matter Program allows candidates to complete course work in a state-approved program that provides the requisite knowledge and skills to teach in a multiple subject classroom.
 Teaching in the elementary classroom requires passing the appropriate state examination.
-It is recommended students seeking a Single Subject Credential must complete a BA/BS in the same subject area.
+It is recommended that students seeking a Single Subject Credential complete a BA/BS in the same subject area.
 Single Subject Candidates may satisfy Subject Matter Competence by completing an approved academic program at the university, or by passing the appropriate state examination.
 Presently, the Credential Program includes three phases: prerequisites, methodology and specialization courses, and student teaching or internship.
 Each of these courses requires field experience.
 The culminating experience is the semester of full-time student teaching or internship in local public schools.

-Obtaining a Single Subject Credential authorizes the holder to teach in their specific subject area in grades twelve and below, including preschool, and in classes organized primarily for adults as well as provide services to English Learners.
-The individual obtaining a Multiple Subject Credential is authorized to teach all subjects, in a self-contained class in grades 12 and below, including preschool, and in classes organized primarily for adults, as well as provide services to English learners.
+Obtaining a Single Subject Credential authorizes the holder to teach in a specific subject area in grades twelve and below, including preschool, in classes organized primarily for adults, and in classes for English learners.
+The individual obtaining a Multiple Subject Credential is authorized to teach all subjects, in a self-contained class in grades 12 and below, including preschool, in classes organized primarily for adults, and in classes for English learners.
 All credential candidates must take the state-administered California Basic Educational Skills Test (CBEST) before being admitted to the program.
-All credential candidates must pass the state-administered CBEST before student teaching.
+All credential candidates must pass the state-administered CBEST and California Subject Examinations for Teachers (CSET) before student teaching.
 Multiple Subject and Education Specialist candidates must pass the Reading Instruction Competency Assessment (RICA) prior to applying for the credential.
 All Multiple Subject and Single Subject candidates must pass the Teacher Performance Assessment (TPA) prior to applying for the credential.